Pancake-CMS/row-adder/README.md

 | in-edit-mode | Boolean | Are we rendering `row-adder` in edit mode or not.
 This element shows a lot of options when in edit mode | `true` or `false` |
 | component-properties | Object | This is the main part of `row-adder` element.
 Its main purpose is to let users modify the properties given in this object. | Please refer the section __component-properties__ for more information on its structure |

+## Events

+The element triggers a `component-modified` event when anything changes in its properties.
+This happens when the user changes anything in the properties dialog.

 ## component-properties

 The most basic example of this object is as follows